Have an awesome Windows application that you want to use on Linux? And it works in Wine? Awesome, let’s create a snap for it!

 Showing loading screens and menus with

-Zenity, but it has a lot less dependencies and it’s easier to package in a snap.
+Zenity, but it has a lot fewer dependencies and it’s easier to package in a snap.
 The file in

 scripts/Zenity is a wrapper for yad to mimic